-The test prerequisites, test steps, and results are consistent with the descriptions of the TSFI in the functional specification.
-The actual test results correspond to the expected test results.
-The independent test results demonstrate that the TSF perform as specified.
+The test prerequisites, test steps, and expected results adequately test the related TSFI, and they are consistent with the descriptions of the TSFI in the functional specification.
+The test results have not shown any deviations between the expected test results and the actual test results.